redox-os/book/src/developer-faq.md

 ### Which are the upstream requirements to accept my recipe?

 - Read the [Package Policy](https://gitlab.redox-os.org/redox-os/cookbook#package-policy) section.

+### What are the possible problems when porting programs and libraries?

+- Missing build tools
+- Cross-compilation configuration problem
+- Lack of Redox patches
+- Missing C, POSIX or Linux library functions in relibc
+- Runtime error or crashes

 ### Why C/C++ programs and libraries are hard and time consuming to port?